raydouglass/media_management_scripts/README.md

 ## convert

+`manage-media convert <input> <output>`

-Convert a video file to different video or audio codecs
+Convert a video file to different video or audio codecs.
+By default if no codecs are given, the file will be converted to H.264 with AAC audio.

+The source file is left intact.

 #### Examples:
 - Convert to H.264